Hyacinth Macaw is a wild bird that lives in the forest. They have big winds, and they flock together in pairs.

 08. How Large is Hyacinth Macaw Wingspan

-The wings of Hyacinth Macaw are stunning and attract people.
+The wings of the Hyacinth Macaw are stunning and attract people.
 The wings of the baby Hyacinth are not fully developed; it grows wider as the birds grow.

 09. How Big is a Hyacinth Macaw